HIPAA Readiness.

 Heuristic: if your platform stores, processes, or transmits health information that can be tied back to an individual, and you received that information from a US healthcare organization, you are almost certainly a business associate.
 Cloud Upload is not a law firm — confirm scope with counsel before designing the architecture.

 HIPAA has no official certificate.
 HHS OCR does not issue pass/fail stamps; compliance is an ongoing obligation, not an attestation at a point in time.
-Readiness in this context means three things:
+Readiness in this context means three concrete outputs:

 Documented Security Rule compliance